zshwuhan/dica-light/README.md

 ### Rethinking LDA: Moment Matching for Discrete ICA

+If you are interested in reproducing our experiments and/or our datasets, check [this](https://github.com/anastasia-podosinnikova/dica) repo.

 #### About
 This project contains implementations of some moment matching algorithms for topic modeling.
 In brief, these algorithms are based on the construction of moment/cumulant tensors from the data